 My Aspirations Is For All Nigerians To Own Affordable House- BSTAN GROUP President

 Since the establishment of BSTAN GROUP one of the leading estate and property firms in Nigeria it has been a never-ending story of success for the estate firm, in this interview with journalists after unveiled 4 new brand Ambassadors in Abuja.
+JOEL AJAYI was there when The President, BSTAN GROUP, Dr. Becky Olubukola speaks about the new innovations, news affordable packages for all Nigerian, the challenges amongst others.

 Today you unveiled 4 brand Ambassadors for BSTAN homes and property, what inform this step?